Why is Precision Marine Navigation Needed?

 There are many ways in which ports and regions will be able to benefit from efforts to integrate marine navigation data services.
 Here is a port highlight which demonstrates these integrated services in action.

 Port of Long Beach, California - Case Study

 In the Port of Long Beach, ultra-large crude carriers were vulnerable to potential groundings when waves arrived in long period swells.
-As a precaution, the port reduced the maximum allowable ship draft to 65’, even though the channel is dredged to 76’.
-Coast Survey collaborated with private industry and within NOAA to create a precision navigation model for the Port of Long Beach.
-The observations, forecasts, and foundational data in the model include:
+As a precaution, the port reduced the maximum allowable ship draft to 65 feet, even though the channel was dredged to 76 feet.
+NOAA collaborated with private industry to create a precision marine navigation model for the Port of Long Beach.

 Due to the success of the model, the U.S. Coast Guard Captain of the Port removed the 65’ draft restriction.
-The long-term goal is to achieve 69’ draft transits safely, at which time lightering offshore will no longer be required, improving operational efficiencies, safety, and reduce environmental risk.
+The port achieved the long-term goal to transit 69’ drafts safely.
+Lightering offshore is no longer required, improving operational efficiencies, safety, and reduce environmental risk.